LucasiBai/BuildingLayoutExercise-Flutter/README.md

 This a Flutter application.

-To clone and run this application, you'll need Git and Flutter CLI installed on your computer.
+To clone and run this application, you'll need Git and Flutter CLI installed on your computer and use an Emulator.

 - `git clone https://github.com/LucasiBai/BuildingLayoutExercise-Flutter.git` to download the code.
 - `cd BuildingLayoutExercise-Flutter` go into the repository.
-- `flutter run --profile` to install all the dependencies.
+- `flutter run --profile` to run app.

 ## Tools: